-Snowplow drivers make every effort to plow as close to the mailboxes as possible.
-But during heavy snowfalls, especially on cul-de-sacs, it is very difficult to completely clear the snow without risking damage to the mailbox or post.
+Snow plow drivers make every effort to plow as close to the edge of the street as possible.
+But during heavy snowfalls, especially on cul-de-sacs, it is very difficult to completely clear the snow without risking damage to mailboxes or posts.
 Therefore, it is the responsibility of the resident to remove snow from around the mailbox to assure uninterrupted delivery of mail.

-If you believe your curbside mailbox was damaged by a Village snowplow, call the Department of Public Works at 847 705-5200.
+If you believe your curbside mailbox was damaged by a Village snow plow, call the Department of Public Works at (847) 705-5200 to report it.
+Every effort will be made to repair your mailbox.
+If that is not possible, it will be replaced with a standard-issue metal mailbox and/or wood post.
 The Village is not responsible for mailboxes damaged during snow plowing if they do not meet Village Code.
-The village will not repair mailboxes damaged by non-village vehicles.
+The Village will not repair mailboxes damaged by non-Village vehicles.

 Residents are not required to shovel the sidewalk adjacent to their property.
 However, the Village encourages all residents to clear their sidewalk for the safety of pedestrians and children walking to school.
-This will help avoid creating slippery conditions for both pedestrians and motorist.
+This will help avoid creating slippery conditions for pedestrians.
 State law protects property owners from any added liability if they shovel their sidewalks.

 Placement of Snow on Village Streets and Parkways

-When shoveling snow, please refrain from blowing or throwing snow into an already plowed street.
+When shoveling snow, do not blow or throw snow into an already plowed street.
 This action can create a hazardous condition.
-Village ordinances prohibits plowing, blowing or shoveling of snow into the street or on a parkway across from your property.
-We realize it is sometimes difficult to find a place to deposit snow, but putting it in a street or a parkway, not adjacent to your property, could cost you dollars in the form of a fine.
+Village ordinances prohibit plowing, blowing, or shoveling of snow into the street or onto a parkway across from your property.
+We realize it is sometimes difficult to find a place to deposit snow, but putting it in a street or a parkway not adjacent to your property could result in a fine.
 In addition, the resident can be held personally liable for the creation of a hazardous condition.
-Merchants are not permitted to dump snow from parking lots onto public streets or parkways
+Merchants are not permitted to dump snow from parking lots onto public streets or parkways.

-When clearing snow for your driveway, shovel snow in the direction of traffic, and try to make a pocket on the opposite side of the driveway, as shown.
-By doing so, more snow that is plowed by our trucks will be dumped into that pocket and less snow on your driveway.
+When clearing snow from your driveway, shovel snow in the direction of traffic and try to make a pocket on the opposite side of the driveway, as shown.
+By doing so, more snow that is plowed by our trucks will be dumped into that pocket and less onto your driveway.

-Snow plows, water main repairs, sewer, and street light repairs...they all take their toll on the parkway areas.
-If Village equipment has damaged the parkway area in front of your home, call us to request that your name be added to our parkway restoration list for repair in the spring.
+Snow plows, water main repairs, sewer repairs, and street light repairs all take their toll on the parkway areas.
+If Village equipment has damaged the parkway area in front of your home, call us to request that your name be added onto our parkway restoration list for repairs in the spring.